Bret Michaels hospitalized in Nashville, Poison cancels set

 "I send my deepest apologies for being unable to rock the stage tonight!!!
 I’m working on being back 100% very soon and hope you rocked hard with my friends Motley/Leppard/Joan and Classless Act!!!"
 Michaels wrote.

-Michaels didn't say why he was hospitalized in Nashville.
-It's unclear when he will be back on the road or when Poison will be able to perform again on the tour.
+No further details about his hospitalization have been released.
+It's unclear when Michaels will be back on the road or when Poison will be able to perform again on the tour.
 The next scheduled shows are Saturday in Florida and Sunday in Mississippi.

 As a child, Michaels was diagnosed with Type 1 diabetes and suffered a warning stroke in 2010.
 That same year, doctors found the singer had a hole in his heart — a patent foramen ovale — and operated on him to repair the issue.